-WESTERN & CENTRAL PANAMA BIRDING TOUR: DETAILED ITINERARY
+WESTERN & CENTRAL PANAMA SPECIALITIES BIRDING TOUR: DETAILED ITINERARY

 Western & Central Panama: Day 1 Our tour starts in the evening at Panama City, where we will stay overnight at a hotel close to the airport.

-Panama City & Canal Area: Day 2 With the northwest trade winds dropping their moisture chiefly on the Atlantic side of the Continental Divide, the Pacific lowlands surrounding Panama City are characterized by a pronounced dry season during this time of year.
+Western & Central Panama: Day 2 With the northwest trade winds dropping their moisture chiefly on the Atlantic side of the Continental Divide, the Pacific lowlands surrounding Panama City are characterized by a pronounced dry season during this time of year.
 Here semi-deciduous woodland prevails, and we shall begin our birding in some of the best remaining patches of this habitat.
 In the cool morning hours, the flashy but secretive Rosy Thrush-Tanager delivers its liquid song from dense thickets, whilst White-bellied Antbirds announce themselves with their accelerating crescendos.
 Lance-tailed Manakins display in well-concealed leks, and as mixed canopy flocks start assembling, we shall thoroughly scan these for uncommon Panamanian (formerly Yellow-green) Tyrannulet, a Panama endemic.

 Other birds we can expect to see here include Roadside and Grey-lined Hawks, Squirrel Cuckoo, Lineated Woodpecker, Streak-headed Woodcreeper, Dusky Antbird, Southern Beardless, Yellow-crowned and Yellow Tyrannulets, Slate-headed and Common Tody-Flycatchers, Yellow-olive Flatbill, Great Crested, Boat-billed and Streaked Flycatchers, Rufous-breasted, Rufous-and-white, Isthmian and (Southern) House Wrens, Tropical Gnatcatcher, Clay-coloured Thrush, Tropical Mockingbird, Yellow-green Vireo, Scrub and Golden-fronted Greenlets, Crimson-backed Tanager, Red-throated Ant-Tanager, Streaked and Buff-throated Saltators, Ruddy-breasted Seedeater, and Yellow-backed and Baltimore Orioles.
 We will also make an effort to find the restricted-range Sapphire-throated Hummingbird and Northern Scrub-Flycatcher.

-Later we will continue the short distance to the Gamboa section of the former (US-administered) Canal Zone for a two nights stay.
+Later we will continue the short distance to the Gamboa section of the former (US-administered) Canal Zone for a three nights stay.

-Panama City & Canal Area: Day 3 As one travels across Panama from the Pacific coast towards the low Continental Divide, the forests gradually become more humid and we shall be concentrating our efforts on the large Parque Nacional Soberanía, which was created to safeguard the Panama Canal from the danger of silting up as a result of deforestation and subsequent erosion.
+Western & Central Panama: Days 3-4 As one travels across Panama from the Pacific coast towards the low Continental Divide, the forests gradually become more humid and we shall be concentrating our efforts on the large Parque Nacional Soberanía, which was created to safeguard the Panama Canal from the danger of silting up as a result of deforestation and subsequent erosion.
 Perhaps the most fabled of the Central Panama birding locales is the old Pipeline Road, a scenic and little travelled pathway through superb forest in the heart of the park.

 Nearly 400 species of birds have been recorded here, a richness that rivals that of the entire European continent.
 In addition to an endless variety of more widespread birds, there are a good number of species with a rather more restricted distribution, such as Garden Emerald, Cinnamon Woodpecker, the awkward Southern Bentbill and the endearing Streak-chested Antpitta.
 We shall enjoy sampling the Canal Area’s astounding variety, and we will rise early to be able to witness the burst of bird activity that follows the breaking of day.
 As the sky lightens Cocoa Woodcreepers loudly proclaim their possession of a territory, and while the sun still struggles with the horizon the resonant hoots of the Whooping and Rufous Motmots resound through the forest and Bay Wrens give away their presence with their deafening duets.